kaeraali-flutterint/ioffice/README.md

 5. Book a named room by passing in a date and a room name (`ioffice create 2022-03-13 2101`)
 6. From your list of reservations, take the room ID of the desk you prefer and put it into ioffice.yaml
 7. Now you can also reserve this desk for a full day without passing in the number (`ioffice . create 2022-03-13`)
-8. You can then cancel or check in to your reservation by passing its ID (`ioffice checkin 68610`)
+8. You can then cancel or check in to your reservation by passing its ID (`ioffice checkin 68610` or `ioffice cancel 68610`)

 ### Auth